Exposing your skin to the sun is essential

 Your skin is your largest organ; not a toy

-Human skin has evolved for millions of years to adapt to the conditions on this planet.
+Human skin has evolved over millions of years to adapt to the conditions on this planet.

-One can only marvel at its renewal and temperature regulation systems.
+One can only marvel at its regenerative and temperature-regulating systems.

-If the global weather is changing; you and your skin should adapt to it naturally without using artificial tricks, such as applying sunscreen or covering yourself with clothes.
+Faced with global climate change, you and your skin must adapt naturally, without using artificial tricks such as applying sunscreen or covering yourself with clothing.

 Sunbathing is healthy and necessary.